DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 FAQs

 The course is one year long.
 You will complete this in your first year, leaving you free to focus on your other subjects in your second year.
+Some students pick up the course in the second year, but the course is primarily made up of first year students.

 It depends on where your strengths are.

 A-Level Maths is far more algebraic and abstract.
 It focuses on solving equations, covering topics like calculus and trigonometry which can be helpful for further study in fields like Physics, Computing, Engineering and Maths.
-The course is two years and has higher entry requirements.
+The course is two years, and has higher entry requirements.
 A-Level Maths is a good complement to A-Level Physics, Computing and Chemistry.

-Core Maths is more applicable to everyday life.
+Core Maths is more applicable to every day life.
 It focuses on areas like personal finance and critically analysing information from the media.
-The course has less algebra and far more number work.
+The course has less algebra, and far more number work.

 There is also Higher GCSE Maths, if you would like to improve your GCSE grade, such as to meet requirements for a University or A-Level course.
-This covers a wider range of topics (Geometry, Algebra, Numbers and Data Handling) but will be familiar from your school work.
+This covers a wider range of topics (Geometry, Algebra, Number and Data Handling) but will be familiar from your school work.

 Awarding Body